artsy/README/playbooks/rfcs.md

     You can see our discussion [in slack here](/link/to/slack.com)

+    ## How this RFC is implemented

+    As a trial, we'll add a new Peril rule that implements spellchecking on every PR that includes a Markdown document in README.
+We'll then gather asynchronous feedback from engineers about the new Peril rule and how it impacted their workflow.
+We'll confirm we want this rule and incorporate any further changes to the original RFC.
+We'll then roll out the Peril rule to all systems.

+    ## How this RFC is resolved

+    This RFC will be considered approved when 50% of the engineers at Artsy actively approve this proposal.

-Give a week.
+Give a week for discussion.

 ### Resolution

-Resolve the RFC, you can work with this template:
+To resolve the RFC you can work with this template:

     ## Resolution
     We decided to do it.
+50% of the engineering team actively approved of this change.

     ## Level of Support
     3: Majority acceptance, with conflicting feedback.